Delta County Memorial Hospital Laboratory

 Our professional staff are highly trained and dedicated to putting the patient first.

-For those tests not performed on site, DCMH uses the Mayo Medical Laboratory in Rochester, Minnesota, as our primary reference lab.
+For tests not performed on site, DCMH uses the Mayo Medical Laboratory in Rochester, Minnesota, as our primary reference lab.

 Out-patient Laboratory Services

-Laboratory Professionals Honored at DCMH During National Medical Lab Pros Week
+Laboratory Professionals Honored at DCMH

 Delta County Memorial Hospital is honoring some 35 hospital employees who are medical laboratory professionals.
-These hard working professionals work behind the scenes for the most part in the hospital laboratory performing critical testing for patients, using a number of complex and high technology diagnostic equipment.
+These hard-working professionals work behind the scenes for the most part in the hospital laboratory performing critical testing for patients, using a number of complex and high technology diagnostic equipment.
 The DCMH lab is staffed 24-7 for emergency patients, as well as for in-patients.

 Without lab professionals, patients would not be able to get accurate test results for their medical records and we would not have cures for a wide range of diseases.
-Medical Technologists know that 80 per cent of all diagnoses are based upon lab results.
+Medical Technologists know that 80 percent of all diagnoses are based upon lab results.
 They work diligently to remain informed and trained on the latest technologies and competencies to assist in obtaining the most accurate and detailed test results for medical professionals in a time sensitive environment to help patients.

 So what roles do medical lab professionals fill at the hospital?
-They are phlebotomists, those professionals who draw blood samples at health fairs, for in-patients and same day patients or patients and those coming to the hospital lab strictly for lab tests.
+They are phlebotomists, those professionals who draw blood samples at health fairs, for inpatients and same day patients or patients and those coming to the hospital lab strictly for lab tests.
 The phlebotomists are responsible for the proper handling and processing of other fluids that arrive in the laboratory for testing.
 There are also Medical Technologists (MT- ASCP) who perform testing, manage quality control, competencies, continuing education, and supervise sections in the laboratory.
 The laboratory manager is a Medical Technologist who works with all of the employees in the lab, with the medical community, and with the Pathologist that directs the lab to manage the laboratory.
 There are medical laboratory technicians (MLT) who work "the bench" by running laboratory tests.
 There are couriers who transfer lab tests and blood samples to contractors who analyze the tests and samples and send the results to patient's physicians in a timely manner.

 There are many different areas in the lab including hematology, toxicology, chemistry, microbiology, surgical pathology, blood bank, immunology, specimen processing, and phlebotomy.